 Use bullet format.

-Then include Previous Companies going back in time from most recent.
+Then include earlier experience at companies going back in time from most recent experience.

 Normally, education goes at the bottom of the resume.
-People who have recently received an educational degree or credential that alters their employability might consider putting education at the top of the resume.
+However, people who have no experience after receiving a degree might consider putting their degree at the top of the resume.

-Other items that might go at the bottom of the resume are awards, extra skills, volunteer work, or perhaps some relevant college employment.
+Other items that might go at the bottom of the resume are awards, extra skills, volunteer work, or college employment.

 HOW TO SHORTEN YOUR RESUME FOR READABILITY

-Too many details on jobs with well-known functions
+- Details on responsibilities with well-known job functions